decorative

 Shut up.
 Back in the day people talked to people on the phone or they didn’t talk on the damn thing.
 No machines, no computer generated voices, no status updates.

 Right?
 I like the scripts, so don’t get all caller ID-y on me.
 What am I supposed to say when you answer the phone with, “Hi!
 Mom-a-Tron.”
 Because then I’m all, “Uh, hi.
 This is Mom-a-Tron.”
-DUH!
 Follow the rules, people.

 My parents had other phone scripts too.
 Since people can only call between 9 a.m. and 9 p.m. with an hour of cushion in case something is important like a 9:59 p.m. call that Denveater and I already ate so we’re going to Tracyland to make friendship bracelets, all calls received after 10 p.m. or before 8 a.m. must be answered with a terrified, “WHAT’S THE EMERGENCY!?!”
 Peace in the City and I had a quick ring code, so I sorta busted this one a couple of (thousand) times.
 Those were emergency calls though.
 As a mature woman nearing her 20th reunion, I’m much more fond of the restricted call times and more aware that John Stamos worship isn’t exactly an emergency.